 will not be an issue to you in the first place.
 While not being fully customisable like Kristall, Lugrange does offer the ability to change between pre-bundled fonts and 6 different light/dark mode

 themes.
 Not my cup of tea, but I certainly didn't mind using it when I was testing it on my 2010 MacBook Pro.
+(UPDATE 2021: check out Elaho browser for gemini on iOS devices!)
 And now, I'll answer some questions.

 Which sites / geminispaces / gopherholes should I visit first?